Can a Doctor Prescribe CBD? Prescription CBD

 What is CBD?

 CBD is a compound found in the cannabis plant.
 Unlike its more famous cousin THC, CBD does not cause a “high.”
-Its appeal lies in its supposed therapeutic benefits, claiming to aid everything from anxiety to chronic pain.
+Its appeal lies in its supposed therapeutic benefits, claiming to aid everything from to chronic pain.

 Prescription CBD: A Brief Overview